Commonwealth Scholarship Academic Adviser

 The Commonwealth Scholarship Academic Adviser role is non-stipendiary and will appeal to academics with an interest in the role of graduate study and professional advancement for international development, sustainable development and/or the values of the Commonwealth, and who are looking to boost their experience of international scholarships and research partnerships.

-There may be opportunities for Academic Advisers to participate in Scholar engagement activities, including attendance and participation at events such as the annual Welcome and Farewell events, workshops which are part of CSC’s Development Training Programme, and CSC visits to the Adviser’s own institution or region to meet with Scholars.
+There may be opportunities for Academic Advisers to participate in Scholar engagement activities.
+This includes attendance and participation at events such as the annual welcome and farewell events, workshops that form part of the CSC’s Development Training Programme, and CSC visits to the Adviser’s own institution or region to meet with Scholars.
 CSC staff will promote these opportunities to Advisers as and when venue capacity and expense budget permits.